 Offerings at the altar.

 Outside, wishes and prayers are written on scraps of paper tossed into the cauldron, where they rise in smoke to the heavens.

-There's plenty of investment in George Town's temples, including the famous Khoo Kongsi, shown here while closed for restoration in 2002.
+There's plenty of money spent on upkeep of George Town's temples, including the famous Khoo Kongsi, shown here while closed for restoration in 2002.

 Roof trim: hints of ships are common in the ornamentation, built by people who sailed across the sea to get here.